Montana Mathematics Content Standards and Resources

 Montana Math: Monthly Math Implementation Series

-This free webinar series is designed to support school-based Montana educators by building awareness around the adoption and implementation of the new standards, effective July 2026.
+This free webinar series was designed to support school-based Montana educators by building awareness around the adoption and implementation of the new standards, effective July 2026.

 This series offered practical guidance, job-embedded strategies, support for curriculum alignment efforts, and create a community of professionals engaged in a shared learning experience.